foxhound87/rfx-stack/DOCUMENTATION.md

 You are also free to change some of its parts as you need.

-For this purpose the code is divided in differents compartments:
+For this purpose the code is divided into differents compartments:

 - api
+- electron
 - seeds
-- web
 - shared
 - utils
+- web

-This structure does not force you to separate the server-side code from the client-side, as with React and its server side rendering features, these two concepts are more coupled then ever.
+This structure does not force you to separate the server-side code from the client-side, as with React and its server side rendering features, these two concepts are more coupled than ever.
 The **web** directory contains both the server and client code specifically needed for in-browser rendering.
 The **shared** directory contains code that can be shared, for example, with React Native or Electron in the same project.
 That's the main goal: provide flexibility and extensibility.

 ---